 How Long Does it Take?

 Donating plasma is a longer process than a blood donation.
-The first appointment will be longer than the others do to additional screening and processes that you go through as a new donor.
-Many donors find that the appointments become quicker the longer you do it.
+The first appointment will be longer than the others due to additional screening and processes that you go through as a new donor.
+Many plasma donors find that the appointments become quicker the longer you do it.

 Melissa said, “The first appointment took the longest…about two hours.
 Depending on how busy the center was, I was usually only there for about an hour from the moment I checked in and answered the questionnaire, completed the physical (where they checked my blood pressure, weight, and pricked my finger to check protein), to being hooked up on the machine to donate plasma.”